 I used some furniture felt strips to protect any abrasion points.

-If the hinge system is too wobbly for your taste, a crossbar from the aluminium angle iron material with stiffen things up.
+If the hinge system is too wobbly for your taste, a crossbar from the aluminum angle iron material with stiffen things up.
 Attach the crossbar to the arms as close to the door end pieces as possible.

 While the hinges have held up for several months (since the face is always resting on the blocks when closed, or the arms when open, the pivots do not take much stress), the system could be improved by using a significantly larger diameter bushing for the pivot.
 I am playing around with a design that uses a 1 inch pivot, and perhaps an adjustable arm length, and would suggest you consider this as well.